Rashes

 What are common causes of rashes?

-Allergies, infections, irritants, and skin conditions.
+Allergies, infections, irritants, and certain medical conditions may cause rashes.

 Can rashes be contagious?

-How are rashes diagnosed?
+How are rashes typically diagnosed?

-What are symptoms of a rash?
+What are common symptoms of rashes?

 Can rashes be treated at home?